Team488/XBot2024/.github/pull_request_template.md

 # Whats changing?

-# Questions for reviewers?
+# Questions/notes for reviewers

-# How was this tested?
+# How this was tested
 - [ ] unit tests added
 - [ ] tested on robot